scarych/jQuery.AJAX/README.md

 ### Enable strict mode
 This mode will require that any response over XMLHttpRequest uses the same header options that were originally sent from the client.
 For example; if the client set the X-XSS-Protection header the remote server and/or proxy must send the same header back to the client.
+Please see the NOTES section labeled 'strict mode' for more information.

 ```javascript
 $('#form').AJAX({strict:true});